jmxpearson/matlab-neurobio/docs/_exercises/week-2-2-analyzing-spikes.md

 <div class="question" markdown="1">
 1. Using the spike histogram data, compute the average spike count in each bin across trials for unit 1.
+1. Convert this from a mean spike count per bin to a mean firing rate.
-1. Plot this as a function of time.
+1. Plot the result as a function of time.
 </div>

 ### Smoothing